Counseling & Psychological Services

 We ask that you please contact the Wellness Center in advance to cancel appointments you are unable to attend, so that the appointment might be made available for another student.

-Hello and welcome to the Group Counseling section of our webpage!
 The CPSC is commited to providing students with a wide range of therapy groups that meet the needs of our students here at Rowan University.

 What is Group therapy?